compsocialscience/summer-institute/2026/melbourne/schedule.md

 # Preliminary Program

-We are currently working on a learning system that will accompany our program and provide centralised access to all relevant training materials, details, and updates.
+We are currently working on providing centralised access to all relevant training materials, details, and updates.
 We are also in the process of inviting relevant speakers and mentors to support our participants; all confirmed speakers will be listed in the "People" section of this site.

 *Please note: The program outlined below is preliminary.
 Session descriptions may change at the discretion of our speakers and will be adjusted accordingly.
-The final program and materials will be shared with participants throughout May and June.*
+The final program and materials will be shared with participants throughout May and June.
+An emphasis will also be placed on networking and social activities that will take place on some of the days, including networking dinner for participants, organisers, and invited speakers.*

 <br>
 <hr>